SchlenkR/FsHttp/README.md

 .> go
 ```

-## Sync, Async and Lazy: Different Types of Builders
+## Sync, Async, Lazy and Message: Different Types of Builders

 The examples shown here use the **http** builder, which evaluates requests immediately and is executed synchronousely.
 There are more builders that can be used to achieve a different behavior: